Jirashcha/jirashcha/README.md

 Student
 -------

 I am a Microsoft Learn Student Ambassador and Junior Backend Developer at the Center of Specialty Innovation (CoSI).
-Currently, I’m a third-year at Bangkok University, Faculty of Information Technology and Innovation (Computer Science - Data Science and Cybersecurity) I started with Python and have since expanded my skills to include other languages such as Java, SQL, HTML, CSS, and C#.
-I am interested in AI and the road to becoming a Machine Learning Engineer.
+Currently, I’m a third-year at Bangkok University, Faculty of Information Technology and Innovation (Computer Science - Data Science and Cybersecurity).
+I am interested in AI, Data and DevSecOps.

 * 🌍  I'm based in Pathum Thani
 * ✉️  You can contact me at [jirashcha.wang@gmail.com](mailto:jirashcha.wang@gmail.com)